 By: Anthony Q. Jiffan, Jr. & Rancy S. Teewia

-Public Works Minister Mobutu Vlah Nyenpan spoke at a program last Wednesday, February 5, 2020, when the Ministry of Public Works in collaboration with the Ministry of Finance and Development Planning launched a Special Zoning Taskforce comprising personnel of the Zoning Division and other officials, saying that structures built in alleys in violation of the zoning laws will be affected without compensation.
+Public Works Minister Mobutu Vlah Nyenpan who spoke at a program yesterday, Wednesday, February 5, 2020, when the Ministry of Public Works in collaboration with the Ministry of Finance and Development Planning launched a Special Zoning Taskforce comprising personnel of the Zoning Division and others officials, saying that structures built in alleys in violation to the zoning laws will be affected without compensation.

-During the program at which the Minister warned violators of zoning regulations to desist or face the taskforce, was also used to turn over two new Toyota Hilux Pickups to the taskforce.
+The program, at which the Ministry warned violators of zoning regulations to desist or face the taskforce, was also marked the turning over ceremony of two new Toyota Hilux Pickups to the taskforce.

 Min.
-Nyenpan, who launched the Taskforce, said violations of zoning regulation in Liberia have been routine.
+Nyenpan, who launched the Taskforce, said zoning regulation violations in Liberia have been routine.
 The Minister intimated that zoning violations have escalated, terming the situation as indiscipline on the part of residents that undermines the efforts of government in the enforcement of zoning regulations.

 Noting that many Liberians are in the constant habit of building on alleys without getting zoning permits from the Ministry of Public Works, the minister said “The blocking of alleyways by residents is the greatest degree of disservice to the government, and it must be condemned by all well-meaning Liberians.”

 According to him, the situation has caused and continues to make government to spend money to even those who are given squatter’s right.